-Never sew two pieces of backing fabric together without removing the selvedge first.
+Never sew two pieces of backing fabric together without removing the selvage first.

-The selvedge should be removed; If the professional quilter has to remove the selvage it generally will involve an extra fee.
+The selvage should be removed; If the professional quilter has to remove the selvage it generally will involve an extra fee.

 This is a good rule to follow when working with all fabric.
 Not just the backing!
-Preventing raveling is the only purpose for selvedge!
+Preventing raveling is the only purpose for selvage!
 Cut it off!

-Once selvedge has been removed and backing joined together, press the seam open so it lays flat.
+Once selvage has been removed and backing joined together, press the seam open so it lays flat.
 Use small stitches when sewing this seam as there will be some stress on it once loaded into the quilting frame.
 Use 12 stitches to an inch.

 When first learning how to make a quilt, it is also important to know how to press a seam.
 Our Quilting instructions will show you how to properly press all your seams without stretching and distorting the fabric.